emsif84/churn_prediction/README.md

 # 4 Recommendations

 1. The primary strategy aims to minimise the high churn rate observed in the first 8 months.
 Therefore the focus lies on costumers with month-month-contracts.
-2. When adjusting the variables for targeted interventions, the emphasis should be placed less on socio-demographic factors and more on feature variables such as Online Security, Online Backup, Device Protection, and Tech Support.
+2. When adjusting the variables for targeted interventions, the emphasis should be placed less on socio-demographic factors and more on the feature variables Online Security, Online Backup, Device Protection, and Tech Support.
+Customers with Internet Service who do not utilize these features are more likely to churn.
+Therefore, the goal should be to implement interventions that motivate customers to take advantage of these services.

 # 5 Caveat